-- (2) Advance Credits for Certificated Teachers: Normally one year's credit in the four-year program is given for basic teacher education programs. - (3) Review of Inactive Programs: A student whose degree program has been inactive for three years, or who has failed to complete the degree in 15 years, may have the program reviewed and, if necessary, rearranged according to prevailing requirements. - (4) Attending Another Institution as a Visiting Student: Continuing students who wish to receive credit for coursework completed at another postsecondary institution must obtain a letter of permission from Undergraduate Student Services before attending the other institution as a Visiting Student.
+- (2) Advance Credits for Certificated Teachers: Normally one year's credit in the four-year program is given for basic teacher education programs. - (3) Review of Inactive Programs: A student whose degree program has been inactive for three years, or who has failed to complete the degree in 15 years, may have the program reviewed and, if necessary, rearranged according to prevailing requirements. - (4) Attendance at Another Institution as a Visiting Student: Following initial admission, students are expected to complete all requirements at the University of Alberta.
+However, under academically justifiable special circumstances students, prior to registering in any course at another institution, may apply to Undergraduate Student Services for permission to take courses at another institution for application to their program if: - a. they are degree program students of the Faculty of Education; - b. they have already completed a minimum of ★24 of their program at the University of Alberta; and - c. they present Satisfactory Standing (i.e. GPA of 2.0 or greater).